oldfashionedrobot/angular_on_rails/README.md

 Refresh the page (might need to restart server) and our `homePage` component should be rendered.
 You can now add components to the `app/assets/javascripts/components` folder in the same way we added the `homePage` component, and they'll properly be pulled into the Asset Pipeline.

 ## Make an API Controller
-Any Rails controller/routes that we add now should be API-like and just return JSON to AJAX requests that we can call from the Angular app.
+Any Rails controller/routes that we add now should be API-like and just return JSON to AJAX requests that we will call from the Angular front end.
 We'll also want to namespace them in an `api` namespace.
 Below will walk through the steps of adding a model and a controller to return JSON data of that model.

 First create a model with a generator in the command line, then run migrations.
 ```